 A key component of all forms of Poker is the use of the betting itself as a tool to deceive opponents.
 A “big stack bully” for instance, is a Player that has control of many of the table’s total chips, allowing them to bet very aggressively against a Player who lacks the funds to maintain such an aggressive betting position.

 How to Play Poker?

 Just like any card game, Poker cannot be played without a deck of cards!
-Although some games of Poker use modified decks, almost every game of Poker utilizes the standard Anglo-American 52-card deck.
+Although some games use modified decks, almost every variation utilizes the standard Anglo-American 52-card deck.

 A “deck” is simply the total collection of a full set of a particular pattern of cards.
 The 52 cards make up the deck.

 As betting is an integral part of all Poker games, both as a method of keeping score and as a strategic in-game resource, it is important to understand the base unit of monetary value in Poker: The chip.

 Chips are tokens, easily portable substitutions for the cash value they are worth.
 Whether playing at home or in the casino, chips are an essential part of the game.

 When playing at a casino, chips will be traded for cash as one walks onto the casino floor.
 When leaving the casino, chips can be traded in 1:1 for their total cash value.
 When playing at home, a simple Poker kit is sufficient and readily available from any department store.

 Blinds and Antes

 These chips are necessary for the gameplay of Poker.
 In many variations, there exists a concept known as the “ante.”
 The ante is a prerequisite charge paid by all Players sitting at the table.
 Antes are paid in before cards are dealt, and must be paid by each Player.
 Once cards are dealt, Players are then given the ability to make an additional bet on top of their ante.